 As more and more families turn nuclear there is a greater emphasis on ensuring children are provided opportunities for interaction and development in a safe and secure environment.
-Also with the trend shifting towards double income families, parents are more inclined to spend on early education of kids than before.
-Another factor that has aided growth of preschools in India, especially in the bigger metro cities is the difficulty of getting admissions in K-12 schools.
+Also with the trend shifting towards double-income families, parents are more inclined to spend on the early education of kids than before.
+Another factor that has aided the growth of preschools in India, especially in the bigger metro cities is the difficulty of getting admissions to K-12 schools.
 The rigorous admission process as well as the high level of competition in almost every field has forced many parents to ensure their children do not miss out on early learning and development opportunities.

 Underpenetrated market especially in Tier II and Tier III towns

 Indian preschool market is currently highly underpenetrated with only 17% of the children in the age group of 1.5-4 years attending preschool.
 The percentage is even lower in the smaller towns where less than 10% of children attend preschool.
-With professional quality education making its way into preschools and awareness regarding how early education can help in emotional, physical and intellectual well being of children, more and more parents are looking at preschool options for their children.
+With professional quality education making its way into preschools and awareness regarding how early education can help in the emotional, physical, and intellectual well-being of children, more and more parents are looking at preschool options for their children.

 Threats and Challenges

-However, the preschool business in India is not without its share of challenges.
-Apart from the obvious operational challenges there is also the challenge of dealing with relatively low level of awareness among parents regarding the importance of early education among young children.
+However, the pre school business in India is not without its share of challenges.
+Apart from the obvious operational challenges, there is also the challenge of dealing with a relatively low level of awareness among parents regarding the importance of early education among young children.
 Let us look at each of these challenges in greater detail.

 Lack of awareness

-Indian parents have grown up with the traditional mindset around savings especially among the middle income sector.
+Indian parents have grown up with the traditional mindset around savings, especially in the middle-income sector.
 Preschool education in India costs anywhere between Rs.
 60000-80000 on an annual basis and not many parents are still sufficiently aware of the benefits to consider this as a worthwhile investment in their child’s future.
-While awareness is gradually increasing, in the short run it continues to remain a challenge especially in the smaller towns and cities where disposable incomes are not so high and penetration rates are lower.
+While awareness is gradually increasing, in the short run it continues to remain a challenge, especially in the smaller towns and cities where disposable incomes are not so high and penetration rates are lower.

 Lack of quality teaching staff and training facilities